AriFordsham/GHCWiki/cross-compilation/roadmap.md

 set of modules it is currently compiling).
 While GHC isn't multi-target, it won't be able to build its own plugins.
 Cross-compilers such as GHCJS or Asterius relies on two GHCs: one for the real target and one which targets the compiler host.
-We probably should make GHC multi-target and multi-package before we could get this change integrated upstream.
+We probably should make GHC multi-target and multi-package too.

 Make GHC multi-target
 ---------------------